dilshankarunarathne/spring-boot-notes/README.md

 []("/assets/2-ioc-dm.png")

 With IoC-based dependaency management, we start with an IoC Container.
 That IoC Container is usually triggered from the Main class.
-That IoC Container builds itself specific objects that are needed or referenced in Main, and then those classes
+That IoC Container builds itself specific objects that are needed or referenced in Main, and then those classes again get their dependencies.